 - The student council offers information on its services on the council's webpage.

 - The Studierendenwerk Düsseldorf offers social counselling.
 Here you will find support in solving social, personal and economic problems linked to your studies.
 This service is strictly confidential.

 - Your contact person for financial counselling at the Studierendenwerk Düsseldorf is Mr. Kolberg.
 You will find him under submenu "Alternativen zu BAFöG und Daka".

 - Studying from home with a child is a big challenge.
-The family counselling office offers consultations.
+The Familiy Support Centre offers consultations.

-- The representative for students with disabilities or chronic illnesses offers information, advice and support.
+- The commissioner for students with disabilities and chronic illnesses offers information, advice and support.